Financial year end procedures

 What reports should I produce?

-As part of the year-end process, we recommend you run the following reports.
+We recommend you run the following reports.
 You may want to check with your accountant which reports they want you to produce.
 For more information, see About reports.

 - Profit and Loss.
 This reports shows how your business has performed over a specified period of time.
 When running it, you should run it from the first day of your fiscal year to the last.
 This shows the value of sales, expenses, and overheads and the resulting gross and net profit or loss for the year.